 Ruminant animals have four-chambered sensitive stomachs, each with a different role in your dog's digestion.
 Green tripe is the stomach lining of a ruminant animal, which means that depending on which stomach the tripe comes from, it will offer different nutrients.

-Tripe for people is typically obtained from the first two chambers (cows have four chambers) of the ruminant animal’s stomach referred to as the reticulum and rumen.
-It is usually classified as meat even though many consider it an organ.
+Tripe for people is typically obtained from the first two chambers (cows have four chambers) of the ruminant animal’s stomach, referred to as the reticulum and rumen.
+It is usually classified as meat, even though many consider it an organ.

-Some of the common types of tripe for people include blanket tripe and honeycomb tripe, which is frequently used in the popular dish, tripe soup.
-Beef tripe for dogs is a popular food in many countries all over the world (France, Indonesia, China, Ecuador, India, and Greece to name a few).
+Some of the common types of tripe for people include blanket tripe and honeycomb tripe, which is frequently used in the popular dish tripe soup.
+Beef tripe for dogs is a popular food in many countries all over the world (France, Indonesia, China, Ecuador, India, and Greece, to name a few).

 Tripe or stomach lining that has been treated for human consumption is bleached and boiled, offering little nutritional benefit to your pet.

-The type of tripe that is healthy for your pets is a little different than the kind that people eat.
-It comes from the fourth stomach of ruminant animals, called the abomasum, which is the stomach that releases enzymes and bacteria to break down hard to digest food and plant materials.
+Green beef tripe for canines comes from the fourth stomach of ruminant animals, called the abomasum, which is the stomach that releases enzymes and bacteria to break down hard-to-digest food and plant materials.

-Green tripe is called green not because of its colour, but because it is untouched, unbleached, and untreated, though it is usually lightly rinsed.
+Green tripe is called green not because of its colour but because it is untouched, unbleached, and untreated, though it is usually lightly rinsed.
 While green tripe can be tinted green due to grass or hay eaten by the host animal, it's predominantly brown.

 Like many products, green tripe comes in many different qualities.
 For your pet's best health and nutrition, make sure the green tripe you feed is:

-- From grass-fed or free-range ruminant animals, not feedlot animals.
+From grass-fed or free-range ruminant animals, not feedlot animals.

-Learn more about the benefits of feeding raw dog food in Raw Dog Food for Beginners.
+Learn more about the benefits of feeding raw dog food in Raw Dog Food for Beginners

 Freeze-dried green tripe, like the K9 Naturals Lamb Green Tripe Booster, is still raw, but the freeze-drying process leaves a soft, crumbly pellet of tripe that can be sprinkled over your pet's meals.
 You can also rehydrate the pellets for a wet food texture that will boost the moisture content of your pet's meal.